Thursday, July 26, 2012

 South Side of Main St Between Steuben St and Mitchell Place, Oct 1964

 Above: The building in this photo had been built in 1924 as The Strand Building and the Strand Theater opened in 1925.
-Sometime in the late 1930's or early 1940's it became The Beacon.
+In 1941 it became The Beacon.

 Above: The Barn restaurant on the SW corner of Steuben St and Main St